Defamation Act 2009

 (2) Upon an application under this section, the court shall make a declaratory order if it is satisfied that—

-(a) the statement is defamatory of the applicant and the respondent has no defence to the application,
+(a) the statement is defamatory of the applicant and the respondent has no defence to the F21[application that is reasonably likely to succeed],

 (b) the applicant requested the respondent to make and publish an apology, correction or retraction in relation to that statement, and